kenhausman/ADSWorkshop/IoT_HOL/DeviceSimulator/README.md

-# Load test with Device Simulator
+# Module 8: Load test with Device Simulator

 Learn how to set up a Device Simulator using Azure IoT Suite and Connect to IoTHub